- Community support

 If you are a voluntary or community group and want to share what you are doing or log a request for volunteers or resources, you can also use the voluntary services and community groups form

-If you want to help support others in the community, you may want to read the government's advice on how to help safely
+If you want to help support others in the community, you might find the government's advice on how to help safely useful.

 You can get free, confidential and impartial advice on a range of issues, including applying for Universal Credit from Citizens Advice Harlow.
 They have stopped giving face to face advice, but you can still get advice: